Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Interest Rates: The rate of interest you will be charged on your financing agreement is laid out in the contract.
 It is a good idea to compare this rate with usual market rates for similar Audi financing options.
 Other charges, such as unstated commissions, might be present if the rate quoted to you is significantly higher.

-• Dealer Commissions: Even though commissions paid to dealerships are not usually stated in the contract itself, it is still a good practice to read carefully any language that can refer to extra charges or concealed fees.
-Commission payments can be linked to phrases such as "dealer fees" or "administration charges" that were not clearly stated when signing.
+• Dealer Commissions: Although the dealer commissions aren't normally disclosed in the contract, it's still important to look for any language that can point to additional fees or hidden costs.
+Dealer commissions can be tied to terms such as "dealer fees" or "administration charges" that were not disclosed at the time of signing.

-• Fees and Charges: Inspect the contract for other upfront fees, administration costs, or any hidden charges.
-These fees may be included to increase the total sum owed during the duration of the contract.
-These payments may be an indicator of a hidden commission agreement if they were not disclosed openly.
+• Fees and Charges: Look over the contract for other up-front fees, administration costs, or hidden charges.
+These fees could have been added to artificially inflate the total amount you owe over the course of the contract.
+These payments could be a red flag for a secret commission deal if they were not disclosed.

 2. Interest Rate: Compare with Market Rates